TaokyleYT/PUCTF25-Digital_Instrumentality_Project-Writeup/README.md

 ## The Beginning

 The first thing we see is a file called `Fanta_file_new`.\
-We know that it contains at least 3 files, because the challenge asked us to "Restore 'ego' of **3** files and 'carve' them out."
+We know that it contains at least 3 files, because the challenge asked us to `Restore 'ego' of *3* files and 'carve' them out.`

 ### Identifying the Files